woloski/nodeonazure-blog/articles/implementing-windows-azure-acs-with-everyauth.markdown

 In this article we will walk you through the implementation of the Windows Azure ACS module for [everyauth](https://github.com/bnoguchi/everyauth).

-I would like to thanks my co-workers [@jpgd](http://twitter.com/jpgd) and [@woloski](http://twitter.com/woloski) from [Southworks](http://blogs.southworks.net) because they helped me shape this package.

-## Adding Windows Azure ACS module to everyauth
+### Adding Windows Azure ACS module to everyauth

-First thing was forking [everyauth](https://github.com/bnoguchi/everyauth) git repo.
-Then, we created a new module, called `azureacs`, following the design guidelines suggested by [Brian Noguchi](https://github.com/bnoguchi).
-We did a quick n dirty implementation just to see if the whole flow would work.
+We forked [everyauth](https://github.com/bnoguchi/everyauth) git repo.
+Then, created a new module, called `azureacs`, following the design guidelines suggested by [Brian Noguchi](https://github.com/bnoguchi).
+We did a quick and dirty implementation just to see if the whole flow would work.
 Once we had it working, we refactored it and created two independent modules: [node-wsfederation](https://github.com/darrenzully/node-wsfederation) and [node-swt](https://github.com/darrenzully/node-swt).

-## The token format: parsing and validating SimpleWebTokens with node-swt
+### The token format: parsing and validating SimpleWebTokens with node-swt

 SimpleWebTokens are really simple :).
 Windows Azure ACS can issue SimpleWebTokens as well as SAML 1.1 or 2.0 tokens.
 We decided to implement SWT because it is a very simple format and it's based on HMAC256 signatures which are ubiquous in every platform.